About the BPER Project

 6th Workshop: Preliminary Business Registries Guide Structure Review

-The sixth workshop for this Project featured a review of a preliminary structure for the Guide on Electronic Business Registries, as well as discussions on questions of scope, differences between business registries and collateral registries, and the structure of the Guide on Business Registries.
+The sixth workshop for this Project featured a review of a preliminary structure for the Guide on Best Practices for Electronic Business Registries, as well as discussions on questions of scope, differences between business registries and collateral registries, and the structure of the Guide.
 A report for this workshop can be found here.

 7th Workshop: Detailed CPF Analysis and Adaptation for Business Registries

-At the seventh workshop for this Project, the experts reviewed a detailed outline of the prospective guide and analysed the existing Critical Performance Factors.
+At the seventh workshop for this Project, the experts reviewed a detailed outline of the prospective Guide on Best Practices for Electronic Business Registries and analysed the existing Critical Performance Factors.
 They identified the adaptations needed in the context of business registries and discussed the proposed additional CPFs.
 A report for this workshop can be found here.

 8th Workshop: Definitions of Key CPFs

 At the eighth workshop, participants reviewed in detail the definitions and core content of some key CPFs, particularly relevant to business registries.
-A full report for the Workshop is available here.
+A full report for this workshop is available here.

 9th Workshop: Guide Refinement, Transparency CPF and a new Annex

-The ninth workshop focused on refining the Guide’s structure and content.
-Participants agreed on introducing a separate CPF for Transparency, and revisions were made to the document’s overall structure, including creating a new Annex to distinguish between best practices and reference materials with technical standards.
+The ninth workshop focused on refining the structure and content of the Draft Guide on Best Practices for Electronic Business Registries.
+Participants agreed on introducing a separate CPF for Transparency, and revisions were made to the document’s overall structure, including creating a new Annexe to distinguish between best practices and reference materials with technical standards.
 Discussions also led to decisions on maintaining Access Control and Authentication as distinct CPFs, removing overly specific technical details, and refining the risk management section to better reflect the registry context.
 A summary report for this workshop can be found here.